noremacsim/Drifty-Framework/README.md

 - Template Engine and Router will be replaced with my own custom ones.
 Dont build anything around them that can't be upgraded.

 ## Documentation
+Please rename .env.example to .env
+Update .env variables with your setup

 Documentation Coming Soon...
 - Routing